Hypnosis Session Prep: How to Get the Most From Your First Visit

 - How to Set Up Your Space for Virtual Sessions

-You’ve already made the most important move.
+You have already made the most important move.

 And that changes everything.